frontenddogma/web-development-glossary/manuscript/v.md

 : A decreased ability to see to a degree that causes problems not fixable by usual means, such as glasses.
 Some classifications also include those who have a decreased ability to see because they do not have access to glasses or contact lenses.
 Visual impairment is often defined as a best corrected visual acuity of worse than either 20/40 or 20/60.
 The term “blindness” is used for complete or nearly complete vision loss.&nbsp;[†](#w-visual-impairment)

 Visual regression testing
-: Typically, automated testing for unintended visual changes (regressions) on a website or app.
+: Usually automated testing for unintended visual changes (regressions) on a website or app.

 Visual Studio Code
 : A cross-platform source code editor developed by Microsoft.
 VS Code includes support for debugging, embedded Git control, syntax highlighting, intelligent code completion, snippets, and code refactoring.
 It is highly customizable, allowing users to change theme, keyboard shortcuts, and preferences, and to install extensions that add additional functionality.
 VS Code was first released in 2015.&nbsp;[†](#w-vs-code) ℹ︎&nbsp;[code.visualstudio.com](https://code.visualstudio.com/)